You are here : Nice-Riviera > Visit Nice > What to do in Nice > See Corsica from Nice

 To distinguish Corsica from Nice, some conditions are necessary:

-Winter is the best season to see Corsica from Nice, especially sunny dawns, those in December for example.
+Late autumn and winter are the best seasons to see Corsica from Nice, especially the sunny dawns of December, for example.

 The island can appear, depending on the time of sunrise, just before it appears on the horizon.
 The sky is illuminated, but the sun is not yet visible.
 As soon as it appears, the image fades very quickly and disappears rapidly, in 1 or 2 minutes.

-Approximately, the island is visible 6 to 8 minutes before sunrise and 1 or 2 minutes after.
+Approximately, the island is visible 6 to 8 minutes just before sunrise and 1 or 2 minutes after sunset.